You can modify it however you want it!

 by Javier Tan December-10-2017

-These amazingly testy Chocolate Crinkle Cookies simply resembles small cute little balls of brownies, and the dusting of powdered sugar reminds me of snow!
+These tasty Chocolate Crinkle Cookies resemble small cute little balls of brownies, and the dusting of powdered sugar reminds me of snow!

 - 1 Cup + 2 Tablespoons of Flour, or 135g All Purpose Flour or Plain Flour